 Andrew’s crossover expertise in costs is especially valuable given the increasing incidence of complaints of professional negligence generated by or linked to costs disputes.
 His limitation expertise is also pertinent given the number of professional negligence claims containing and/or arising out of limitation issues.

 Andrew has a special interest and particular expertise in all aspects of limitation law.
 Chambers & Partners notes that he “brings an impressive grasp of limitation law to personal injury claims”.
-He is co-author of the leading text on personal injury limitation; Personal Injury Limitation Law, Bloomsbury (2019).
+He is co-author of the leading text on personal injury limitation; Personal Injury Limitation Law, Bloomsbury (2014, new edition due in 2020).
 He is a contributor to the limitation chapter in Asbestos: Law & Litigation, Sweet & Maxwell (2019).
-H has appeared in several notable limitation cases; Young v Western Power Distribution (South West) Limited, Jones v Norfolk CC and Aktas v Adepta,
+H has appeared in several notable limitation cases; Aktas v Adepta, Young v Western Power Distribution (South West) Limited and Jones v Norfolk CC.

 Andrew has considerable experience acting in cases involving allegations of fraud and fundamental dishonesty.

 Andrew is regularly instructed by the Police Federation and has extensive experience in claims involving and against the police.